LucasBehrendt/tech-blog/README.md

 - The Lighthouse tool in Chrome DevTools was used to test the sites performance, accessibility, best practices and SEO.
 The website performed well in the tests, indicating a well-structured, highly accessible site.

 - A console error that seems to originate from some Bootstrap JavaScript code was caught by the Lighthouse tool.
 The error had to do with the alert function to display various messages to the user.
-Since the code was not written by the developer it could not be adressed.
+Since the code was not written by the developer it could not be addressed.
 This had a slight impact on the "best practices" test but was not substantial enough to raise any real concern.

   <details>